briankoser/sfc-listeners-guide/episodes/0210-the-man-isode.md

 Authentic and godly masculinity is neither suppressed nor uncontrolled

 Brad uses the term "buttkickability" to mean "able to kick butt".
-Ben thinks it should be "buttkickableness". <q class="archivist inline">I propose "buttkickery"</q>
+Ben thinks it should be "buttkickableness". {% arc %}I propose "buttkickery"{% endarc %}

 Matt is the only one in the room without a beard.